 - both J1 and J2 visa holders on the same plan

 These options allow you to purchase coverage as you desire or need.

 What does J Visa Health Insurance Cover?

-J visa medical insurance plans are generally designed to cover any new medical conditions, injuries or accidents, that may occur after the effective date of the policy.
-Some of them additionally cover acute onset of pre-existing conditions, complication of pregnancy and more.
+J visa medical insurance plans are generally designed to cover any new medical conditions, injuries, or accidents that may occur after the effective date of the policy.
+Some of them additionally cover acute onset of pre-existing conditions, complications of pregnancy, and more.

-Of course, all J visa insurance plans would cover accident and sickness up to the policy maximum, emergency medical evacuation and repatriation of remains, along with some of them covering various travel related benefits such as trip interruption, loss of checked luggage, Accidental Death & Dismemberment coverage, political evacuation and more.
+Of course, all J visa insurance plans would cover accident and sickness up to the policy maximum, emergency medical evacuation, and repatriation of remains.
+Some of them would also cover various travel related benefits such as trip interruption, loss of checked luggage, Accidental Death & Dismemberment coverage, political evacuation, and more.